-SGX Analytics Team has worked in multiple data science development, data strategy consulting, quantitative analysis, and technology projects, with expertise acquired in the field working for, advising, designing, and implementing data science and technology solutions for institutions such as AIG, AIA, Willis Group, Tokyo Marine, PDVSA, the Federal Reserve Bank of Boston, the World Bank, the Inter-American Development Bank, Deutsche Bank, Lehman Brothers, Elliott Management Associates, Sense.ai, Algorhythm.ai, PreHype, Verizon Communications, Intel Labs, Swiss Re, and others.” is fine but can you constraint that in a black box, and then the our team and the rest with a white background?
+SGX Analytics Team has worked in multiple data science development, data strategy consulting, quantitative analysis, and technology projects, with expertise acquired in the field working for, advising, designing, and implementing data science and technology solutions for institutions such as AIG, AIA, Willis Group, Tokyo Marine, PDVSA, the Federal Reserve Bank of Boston, the World Bank, the Inter-American Development Bank, Deutsche Bank, Lehman Brothers, Sense.ai, Algorhythm.ai, PreHype, Verizon Communications, Intel Labs, Swiss Re, Pauli.ai and others.

 Luis is a seasoned professional with an MBA in Finance and over 20 years of experience in capital markets, insurance, and data science.
 His career began as Director of Quantitative Analysis for hedge funds in New York, after which he joined AIG to co-develop their first weather risk model.
 Moving on to Deutsche Bank, Luis led the bank's first catastrophic risk transfer structure.